johnbowes/CRAFT-GP/README.md

 Acknowledgements
 ----------------

-CRAFT using the abf.R function written by [Chris Wallace](http://chr1swallace.github.io/) for the calculation of credible SNPs and can be found [here](http://chr1swallace.github.io/).
+CRAFT uses the abf.R function written by [Chris Wallace](http://chr1swallace.github.io/) for the calculation of credible SNPs and can be found [here](http://chr1swallace.github.io/).

 Requirements
 ------------